abcdesktopio/docs/opsdocs/docs/core/ocuser.md

 ## Build the user container image

+The image oc.user.XX.YY is based from the oc.software.XX.YY  witch came from oc.ubuntu.XX.YY.
+For example :
-The image oc.user.18.04 is based from the oc.software.18.04 witch came from oc.ubuntu.18.04.
+* The image oc.user.18.04 is based from the oc.software.18.04 witch came from oc.ubuntu.18.04.
+* The image oc.user.20.04 is based from the oc.software.20.04 witch came from oc.ubuntu.20.04.
+* The image oc.user.21.04 is based from the oc.software.21.04 witch came from oc.ubuntu.21.04.

 ```
 +-------------------+